pepijn/pepijn.github.io/projects.md

 #### 2012 - 2013: Full-stack dev at [StudySquare](https://www.studysquare.nl) (Amsterdam, NL)

-Before I met Marlon and Hasher, I had not really worked with businessmen my age.
-They approached me because StudySquare, a company that provides extra lessons for students, needed a technological revamp.
+Marlon, the founder of StudySquare, approached me because StudySquare, a company that provides extra lessons for students, needed a technological revamp.
 We completely rebuilt the website and backend system, which is still used by and for a lot of students as of today.
-Although the day-to-day development is now in the hands of my friends at [AJ ICT](http://www.ajict.nl), we still do various projects together from time to time.
+Although the day-to-day development is now in the hands of my friends at [AJ ICT](http://www.ajict.nl), me and Marlon still do various projects together from time to time.

 [![StudySquare website screenshot](/images/studysquare.png)](https://www.studysquare.nl)